-• Sig-Undercap if the BHC's capital ratio lies more than 100 bps below the adequately capitalized level.
+• less than 7% if the BHC's capital ratio lies more than 100 bps below the adequately capitalized level.

 We have a total of 44,049 bank-quarter observations for the period 1998Q1-2012Q1.
-Tables 3 and A.1 indicate that the majority of the banks were well-capitalized, and they hold more than the regulatory requirement.
-Table 3 shows the size distribution of banks for a given capital group.
+Table 3 shows the number of banks for each size and capital group.
+Table 4 shows the size distribution of banks for a given capital group.
+Tables 3 and 4 indicate that the majority of the banks were well-capitalized, and they hold more than the regulatory requirement.
 Among the significantly undercapitalized banks, the big banks have the largest share.
 Big banks also have the largest share for banks that hold up to 400 bps above the 10% well capitalized threshold.
 However, it is the small banks that have the largest share that hold more than 400 bps above the 10% well capitalized threshold.